MichaelCorelli/Calibration_of_a_real_Robot/README.md

 This approach estimates both:
 - the correction matrix X, which compensates for systematic odometric distortions
+- the kinematic parameters
 - the trasformation of the laser with respect to the robot frame.

 The initial state vector is composed of:
+- a 3x3 matrix X, initialized as the product of a rotation matrix (modeling the initial guess of the steering offset) and a diagonal scaling matrix (containing a good guess for traction, steering and angular gain)
-- the nine elements of the identity matrix, representing the initial guess for X
+- the initial axis lenght of the robot
 - the initial guess of the laser trasformation $x$, $y$, and $\theta$

+This provides a more informed starting point than using an identity matrix.

 The optimization is based on minimizing the error between the incremental poses obtained from odometry and the tracking system, also considering the laser transformation.
 Convergence is controlled by: